 4-H is our nation’s largest youth organization.
 The four H’s stand for Head, Heart, Hands, and Health.
 The 4-H Youth Development Program teaches life skills to youth through hands-on activities, leadership development, and community involvement.
 The life skills that are taught in 4-H are: responsibility, problem solving, decision making, increased self-esteem, record keeping, communication, leadership, and project skills/knowledge.

 The first 4-H clubs in Kittitas County started in 1916.
 In 1921 there were eight clubs, including three livestock and five home economics clubs, with a total of seventy-eight members.
 Kittitas County has maintained a strong 4-H club program through the years.
-In 2017 there are 24 community clubs with 444 members and 102 leaders.
+In 2019 there are 21 community clubs with 395 members and 91 leaders.
 Livestock is the primary project area with Swine leading the way.
 We also have strong Horse and Dog projects, in addition to thriving Shooting Sports and Robotics programs.
 The 4-H year begins October 1 and ends September 30.
 Youth who have reached their 5th birthday before October 1 of the current 4-H year through youth who have not reached their 19th birthday before October 1 of the current 4-H year are eligible to enroll in a 4-H club.
-Youth may enroll in 4-H at any time.
+Youth may enroll in 4-H up until July 31.
 However, Kittitas County 4-H Council Committees may set enrollment deadlines for participation in specific events, such as the Kittitas County Fair, and certain project areas to meet positive youth development needs.
 To complete the year, a 4-H’er must complete a record book, participate in showmanship, give a demonstration, attend club meetings, and complete a project.

 Kittitas County 4-H Vision Statement: